How to Run for Local Office

 Voter Outreach

 Interacting directly with the public is an excellent way to raise awareness about your campaign.
-Especially, taking the time to reach out to voters humanizes you and builds trust.
-The two main ways to contact voters are by canvassing and phone banking.
+Taking the time to reach out to voters humanizes you and builds trust.
+The two main ways to contact voters are by canvassing and phone banking

 Canvassing is done by knocking on doors.
-This outreach tactic can be used for a number of reasons:
+This outreach tactic can be used for many reasons:

 • Grassroots fundraising